Nina Vaca

 Nina Vaca is an Ecuadorian-born American entrepreneur.
-She is the chairperson and CEO of Pinnacle Group, which was named the Fastest-Growing Women-Owned Business in the United States by the Women Presidents' Organisation in 2015 and 2018.
-She served as a Presidential Ambassador for Global Entrepreneurship (PAGE) through the United States Department of Commerce.
-Vaca is part of the 2016 Class of Henry Crown Fellows.
+She is the chairperson and CEO of Pinnacle Group, a large provider of information technology and workforce solutions in US and Canada with around 5000 employees, which was named among the Fastest-Growing Women-Owned Business in the United States by the Women Presidents' Organization in 2018.
 The story of Nina Vaca and Pinnacle Group opens the Entrepreneur chapter of the McGraw-Hill textbook, "Understanding Business".
-Vaca was named one of the top 100 CEO’s in STEM publication by STEMconnector.
+Vaca was named one of the top 100 CEO’s in STEM publication by STEM connector.

-In 2017, Vaca was named a Woman of Distinction by the Women's Business Enterprise National Council and honored as a "Trailblazing Woman in Labor and Business" by the National Women's History Project.

 Early life and education

-Vaca was born in Quito, Ecuador and is the third child of parents Amanda and Hernan Vaca's five children.
-The family spent the majority of Vaca's childhood living in Los Angeles, California where her parents owned several small businesses.
-The family moved to Texas in 1994 following Hernan Vaca's death.
+Vaca was born in Quito, Ecuador and is the third child of parents Amanda and Hernan Vaca' s five children.
+The family spent the majority of Vaca' s childhood living in Los Angeles, California where her parents owned several small businesses.
+The family moved to Texas in 1994 following Hernan Vaca' s death.
 Vaca credits her mother's example as being a major influence on herself.

 Vaca began college at Texas State University shortly after relocating to Texas and graduated in 1994 with a Bachelor of Arts in speech communications and a minor in business administration.
 She later completed executive education programs at Harvard Business School – Corporate Governance Executive Program, Tuck School of Business, and Kellogg School of Management at Northwestern.
 Vaca was named a Distinguished Alumna of Texas State University in 2012, and was the youngest alumna in university history to be honored with this award.
 Vaca also holds honorary doctorates from Northwood University, Mount Mary University, and Berkeley College.